dotnwat/beals-conjecture/README.md

                         check(a, x, b, y, c, z)
 ```

-A candidate verison of the `check` function might do something like the following:
+A candidate version of the `check` function might do something like the following:

 ```python
 def check(a, x, b, y, c, z):